adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » The difference between what we do and what we are capable of doing would suffice to solve most of the world's problems. - Mahatma Gandhi</code></pre>
+<pre><code>1 » Good timber does not grow with ease; the stronger the wind, the stronger the trees. - J. Willard Marriott</code></pre>
-<pre><code>2 » There is no friendship, no love, like that of the parent for the child. - Henry Ward Beecher</code></pre>
+<pre><code>2 » Most folks are as happy as they make up their minds to be. - Abraham Lincoln</code></pre>
-<pre><code>3 » All truths are easy to understand once they are discovered; the point is to discover them. - Galileo Galilei</code></pre>
+<pre><code>3 » Technology frightens me to death.
+It's designed by engineers to impress other engineers.
+And they always come with instruction booklets that are written by engineers for other engineers — which is why almost no technology ever works. - John Cleese</code></pre>
 </details>

 <!--END_SECTION:waka-->